 Let’s start with the map.
 Here is the Brno City:

 As you can see, the MUNI is set all around Brno.
-So, before choosing your accommodation, you might consider taking a look where you will take your classes.
+So, before choosing your accommodation, you might consider taking a look at where you will take your classes.
 However, if you consider the size of Brno and the fact that travelling from one side of the city to another takes no more than one hour, you do not have to be concerned about living a bit further from your faculty.

 The red colour shows the historical city centre, where the prices can get a bit higher, whereas the orange colour demonstrates the outskirts where housing should be cheaper.
 The yellow colour shows the places which are quite remote, and you should consider whether or not you are willing to live this far from MUNI facilities and the city centre.